Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Observational Tests

 \subsection{Survey strategy with current and future facilities}

-SKA-Low will deliver metre-wave measurements of diffuse emission at the surface-brightness depth needed to detect faint relic structures around optically selected AGN and to map spectral curvature across lobes, directly constraining $\taunu(\nu)$. ngVLA, supplemented by VLBI, will isolate compact cores with the sensitivity required to characterize present-day jet activity well into the radio-quiet population.
+SKA-Low will deliver metre-wave measurements of diffuse emission at the surface-brightness depth needed to detect faint relic structures around optically selected AGN and to map spectral curvature across lobes, directly constraining $\taunu(\nu)$.
+SKA-MID will provide the higher-frequency and better-matched sky coverage needed to connect those low-frequency measurements to compact and intermediate-scale emission. ngVLA, supplemented by VLBI, will isolate compact cores with the sensitivity required to characterize present-day jet activity well into the radio-quiet population.
 Controlling the denominator is equally important.
 Sample matching in redshift, black-hole mass, and Eddington ratio is essential, since variations in the optical denominator and host contribution can otherwise mimic changes in jet duty cycle.
+LSST/Rubin will be valuable here because repeated optical photometry helps separate genuine radio-state changes from variability in the denominator.
 The cadence requirement is strongly asymmetric.
 Extended emission evolves only on long timescales and can generally be measured once per source per survey epoch, whereas the compact core should be revisited on month-to-year baselines to constrain $t_{\rm switch}$ and separate genuine state changes from stochastic variability.
 The most informative survey designs are therefore those that pair deep low-frequency imaging with repeated high-frequency or high-resolution monitoring of the same optically selected sample.